-Japan is not the first country that comes to mind when most people think
+Japan is not the first country that comes to mind when most people

-around the time that Sabbat was losing steam.
+right around the time that Sabbat was losing steam.

-Descending from a Blackend Sky offers a nice little dose of filthy
+Descending from a Blackend Sky offers a nice little dose of

-is still a sense of melody.
+there is still a sense of melody.
 "The Lord of Satan" and "Count Barbatos" features some decent tremolo riffs, while "Mephistopheles"

 is a slower song that is built around more mid-paced riffs, giving it more of an old school feeling.

-The production is good enough for the instruments to be heard, but has
+The production is good enough for the instruments to be heard, but

-a raw feeling to it that suits the music very well.
+has a raw feeling to it that suits the music very well.
 It sounds like something that was recorded in the '80s, to be honest.